asyncgui/asyncgui/README.md

 # AsyncGui

-A thin layer that helps to build an async/await-based api on top of a callback-based api.
+A thin layer that helps to build an async/await-based api using a callback-based api.

 ## How to use